 The prescribing NYS physician will need to complete a special medical marijuana prescription through the Health Commerce website, specifying the mode of medical marijuana delivery (vaporized/inhaled, oral/mucosal, oral capsule) as well as ratio of THC :CBD (1:9, 1:1, or 9:1).
 The patient would need to acquire a registration card through NYS in order to receive the prescribed medical marijuana.
 The medical marijuana would be obtained from specific NYS dispensaries.
 The dispensaries give recommended dosing through their pharmacists, and doses are readjusted based on patient response.

 New Patients coming to the Stram Center for their first appointment for Medical Marijuana should provide a referral from their physician, including diagnostic medical records showing the diagnosis of the patient.

-Your evaluation for qualification may be shortened and reflect a lower cost, if in addition to the above, the patient can provide the following from their physician: a history and physical including vitals within the last 3 months, labs that include a CBC, comprehensive metabolic panel and urine function screen.
+Your evaluation for qualification may be shortened and reflect a lower cost, if in addition to the above, the patient can provide the following from their physician: a history and physical including vitals within the last 3 months, labs that include a CBC and comprehensive metabolic panel.

 At the discretion of our prescribing practitioners, refills may be written for 3-6 months at a scheduled return visit.

-Please call the office and follow the prompts for new patients to schedule your evaluation for medical marijuana: (518) 689-2244, option 1 then 2.
+Please call the office and follow the prompts for new patients to schedule your evaluation for medical marijuana: (518) 689-2244, option 2.